gh0stwizard/perl-pastebin-daemon/README.md

 # Development & Customization

-The starter script <code>main.pl</code> was made to be independent on backend code, as possible at least.
+The starter script <code>main.pl</code> was made to be independent on a backend code, as possible at least.
-To create your own backend you have to create file in backend directory.
+To create your own backend you have to create a file in backend's directory.
 For instance, for Twiggy, you may create file <code>src/backend/twiggy.pl</code>.
 Then run the server in this way: